 Couple days before the surgery, I asked him what could I make him that would bring him comfort during a very life changing surgery?
 He was dead serious and said "a blue dog".
 I chuckled nervously.
 Then I tried to convince him a cozy blanket or fluffy warm pillow was much more sensible.
 He said it again while adding "You can make anything, so I want a blue dog".
 This man was an Executive of a major newspaper, I couldn't have been more surprised while feeling out of my element.
 I'm not one to bail on a challenge, so why not?

-I came to visit him after his surgery and he eagerly opened the package in front of one of the nurses.
+I came to visit him after his surgery, and he eagerly opened the package in front of one of the nurses.
 He absolutely loved this dog!
 The nurse absolutely loved this dog!
-Soon the Surgeon and most of his staff asked where they could purchase Barney?
-This was the beginning of my personal menagrie which would later become Reimaginary Friends.
+Soon the Surgeon and most of his staff asked where they could purchase Bailey?
+This was the beginning of my personal menagerie which would later become Reimaginary Friends.